MDCore/mdcore.github.io/_posts/2018-11-02-on-remote-working-teams-I.md

 title: On Remote Working Teams I
 ---

-Some writing about how I manage remote teams, and what you can do if you're starting out remote-working or in a beginner team.
+Some writing about how I manage remote teams, and what you do if you're starting out remote-working or in a beginner team.

 # The gist